Every day 500 million users open Instagram and start scrolling, ready for a personalized experience tailored to their unique interests.

 - Editing.
 Get the right apps.
-Some of our favorites are VSCO and Snapseed.
+Some of our favorites are VSCO, Snapseed, and Instasize.
 Be careful not to over-edit.
 Beginners should aim for a natural, realistic feel.

 - Focus.
 Never post a blurry picture.
 Wherever you focus is where people’s eyes will go.
 If shooting on your phone, tap the screen to focus in the right spot before taking the picture.
 Hold it down to lock the focus.
 When shooting people or animals, always focus on the eyes – not the forehead, nose, or hair.

 - Subject.
 Pictures of junk end up junk.
 Simplify, clean up backgrounds, and eliminate extra items in your photos.

 Your image is only part of the post.
 The accompanying caption completes the message by providing information that enhances the image rather than explaining it.
 Instagram displays only the first 3 lines of text in the caption, so include the most important information in the first couple lines with powerful, action-oriented words.